Relintai/pandemonium_engine_docs/usage/shaders/shader_reference/shading_language.md

 ```

 Keep in mind that, in modern GPUs, an infinite loop can exist and can freeze your application (including editor).
-Godot can't protect you from this, so be careful not to make this mistake!
+Pandemonium can't protect you from this, so be careful not to make this mistake!

 Warning: